egelmex/TinkerWeb/_posts/2013-05-07-rgb-coffee-table.markdown

 published: true
 ---

 Want to build an RGB LED coffee table?
-Here's how you do it for £75! [youtube=http://www.youtube.com/watch?v=0ZUA9rlcdKs]
+Here's how you do it for £75!
+<iframe width="560" height="315" src="//www.youtube.com/embed/0ZUA9rlcdKs" frameborder="0" allowfullscreen></iframe>

 {% row %}